Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Clark County Museum

-Heritage Street includes historic houses which were set up to show you the different points of history while touring the homes.
-Walk through their mining exhibit to see different minerals and even parts of an old ghost town.
+Heritage Street features historic houses which are set up to show you different points of history.
+Walk through its mining exhibit to see different minerals and even parts of an old ghost town.
 The gaming and entertainment history of Las Vegas is also one of the main attractions.

 Las Vegas Food & Drink